henryburon/terra-flight/README.md

 To control the drone, the host computer must be connected to the drone's WiFi.
 For this reason, the base station uses a WiFi adapter to simultaneously connect the drone's network and the network shared with the Raspberry Pi 4.

-The drone is controlled through its Python API.
+The drone is controlled through its [Python API](https://djitellopy.readthedocs.io/en/latest/tello/).

 ## Rover

+The custom-built rover was inspired by the [NASA JPL Open Source Rover](https://github.com/nasa-jpl/open-source-rover/tree/master)

+Terraflight uses the full drive train from the above rover.

 ## Requirements